Jerome Wiesner: Early life and education

-Wiesner was born in Detroit, Michigan, the son of Jewish immigrants from Silesia and raised in Dearborn.
-He attended Fordson High School.
+Wiesner was born in Detroit, Michigan, the son of Jewish immigrants from Silesia, Poland, and raised in Dearborn.
+He attended Detroit's Fordson High School.

 He received a Bachelor of Science (BS) degree in electrical engineering and mathematics in 1937, and a Master of Science (MS) degree in 1938, at the University of Michigan.
 He received a Doctor of Philosophy (PhD) in electrical engineering from UM in 1950.
 Interested in radio broadcasting and acoustics, he was associate director of UM's radio broadcasting service.
 He also participated in studies of acoustics, and assisted in developing electronic techniques, at the National Music Camp at Interlochen, Michigan.

-In 1940, Wiesner married Laya Wainger, a fellow mathematics major he met at UM.
+In 1940, Wiesner married Laya Wainger, a fellow mathematics major he met at U. Michigan.
 The same year, he was appointed chief engineer for the Acoustical and Record Laboratory of the Library of Congress, in which capacity he traveled the American South and Southwest under a Carnegie Corporation grant with folklorist Alan Lomax, recording the folk music of these regions.
 In this role, he became friends with folk singer Pete Seeger, who performed at the concert for Wiesner's inauguration as President of MIT in 1971.